Section 5.15 – Tennis State Championship Rules – boys and girls

 (d) In the event of a tie in a semi-final, the match will be decided by two super tiebreaker sets (first to 10 points with an advantage of 2) played simultaneously by the previously used doubles combinations.
 No player substitution allowed.
 The result is determined on sets won.
 If sets are even (i.e. 1-1) then the total of points won will decide the match.
 In the event of a further tie, the doubles teams will continue to play the super tiebreaker format until a result is determined.

-(a) Procedures for umpiring will be determined by the Region/Association Managers at the Managers' Pre-Carnival Meeting.
+(a) Procedures for umpiring will be determined by the association Managers at the Managers' Pre-Championship Meeting.

 (b) Members of each team shall share the ballboy/girl duties.

 (c) In the event of individual play-offs being needed to determine the composition of the State team, an independent team manager will be appointed by the State Convener to umpire the match.